Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 Quick start: /init

-If you’re starting fresh, run /init inside Claude Code.
-It analyzes your codebase and auto-generates a CLAUDE.md.
+If it’s your first time, run /init in Claude Code.
+It analyzes your codebase and generates a CLAUDE.md automatically. (/init is a built-in command, not a skill.)

 # Inside Claude Code